 All applications from round 30 onwards must be submitted through our new application portal, Grantium.
 In October, we will publish the new application form and guidance to assist you.

-We have postponed round 30 – applications will be open until 24 May 2017.
-This will give you time to focus on your application to the National Portfolio (if relevant).
+We have postponed round 30 – applications will be open until 24 March 2017.
+If you're applying to be part of the National Portfolio in 2018-22, this will give you time to focus on that application.

 We have supported a number of excellent applications in recent rounds.
 Unfortunately this means we will face challenges on the Strategic Touring budget until at least 2018.